 3.1 Additional information: Please specify if it was applied for policy formulation or

-or in implementation of good practice and provide the source links or upload the source documents here.
+or in implementation of good practice. and provide the source links or upload the source documents here.

 3.2 Has the private sector undertaken any activities or actions for the conservation, wise use, and management of (a) Ramsar Sites or (b) wetlands in general? {1.10.2} KRA 1.10.ii: